splunk/splunk-shuttl/README.md

-Shep - Integration of Splunk and Hadoop
+Shuttl - Integration of Splunk and Hadoop
 =======================================

-Shep is a collection of integration modules to enable seamless data flow and processing between Splunk, the NoSQL platform for machine data, and Hadoop.
+Shuttl is a collection of integration modules to enable seamless data flow and processing between Splunk, the NoSQL platform for machine data, and Hadoop.